amosproj/amos2024ws02-backup-metadata-analyzer/Documentation/README.md

 ```

 - `npm ci`: dependency install
-- copy `.env.example` file and rename to `.env` (adjust database properties according to database setup if necessary)
+- copy `.env.example` file in backend and rename to `.env` (adjust database properties according to database setup if necessary)
+- copy `.env.example` file in analyzer and rename to `.env` (adjust port properties according to backend setup if necessary)

 ### Running the code locally: